Possible Causes of Heel Pain

 Read more about Foot Pain

-A broken foot requires immediate medical attention and treatment.
-If you need your feet checked, contact Alex Kim, DPM from AVID Foot & Ankle Center.
+Proper foot care is something many older adults forget to consider.
+If you have any concerns about your feet and ankles, contact Alex Kim, DPM from AVID Foot & Ankle Center.
 Our doctor can provide the care you need to keep you pain-free and on your feet.

 If you have any questions please feel free to contact our office located in Little Elm, TX .
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.